IdrisFallout-Selfhosted/.github/profile/README.md

 ## Contributing

 We welcome contributions from everyone!
-Please read our [Contribution Guidelines](CONTRIBUTING.md) to learn more about how you can contribute to [Organization Name].
+Please read our [Contribution Guidelines](CONTRIBUTING.md) to learn more about how you can contribute to IdrisFallout-SelfHosted.

 ## Code of Conduct